loganc04/troisjs.github.io/src/guide/meshes/events.md

 ## Raycaster Component

-If you need to easily handle pointer events on all your scene's meshes, you can use `Raycaster` component :
+If you need to easily handle pointer events on all your scene's meshes, you can use `Raycaster` component:

 ```vue
 <template>